A Zero-Waste Venture

 Throughout my MBA’s final semester, I led a dynamic team of five peers as we designed a zero-waste inspired business venture, providing a critically examined market solution to the challenge of wasteful grocery packaging.
 As the capstone project for our program, this venture integrated all skills earned within the program: design innovation; product, service, and experience integration; research-driven customer insights; in-depth market analysis; financial viability; operational feasibility; market-fit desirability; financial, social, and environmental sustainability.
 Our challenge: In a world where plastic packaging is convenient, cheap and ubiquitous, increasingly harming both our planet and our health, the eco-minded urban consumer has few convenient alternatives to goods packaged with single-use plastic, especially in the grocery store...

-...eliminate packaging waste by reimagining the grocery shopping experience (without sacrificing accessibility, convenience, or profitability)?
+...create a profitable business model that eliminates packaging waste by reimagining the grocery shopping experience (without sacrificing accessibility, convenience, or profitability)?

 Business Model Innovation